You know the name of

 - Limited Animation: It's from the guys that would later give us Frosty the Snowman, so this is expected.

 - Prequel: The series is implied to take place years before the events of the 1933 film.
+How that jibes with the nuclear weapons, giant robots, and other supertech is another matter.

 - Mad Scientist: Doctor Who plays this straight throughout the series.